ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/07-calculating-running-time.md

 ::: online
 We leave as an exercise to the reader to figure out both the definition of $<$ and why the logarithm base is irrelevant.
-But we will come back to this issue in chapter @sec:algorithm-analysis-theory.
+But we will come back to this issue in chapter [-@sec:algorithm-analysis-theory].
 :::

 ### Analysing code fragments